 Before continuing, let me state that I’m not evaluating or judging the working methods of any professional.
-We are free to decide which kind of relationship we want to create with the other species.
+We can decide which relationship we want to create with the other species.
 My approach is not better or worst than any other.
-My actual work is the result of almost two decades of practical experience with regular updates based on my scientific and empirical knowledge and my technical and ethical limits.
-My mentors taught me, and now I talk to my students and colleagues, that we are permanent students, that we should always look for more with critical thinking and the humility that we will never know everything.
+My actual work results from almost two decades of practical experience with regular updates based on my scientific and empirical knowledge and my technical and ethical limits.
+My mentors taught me, and now I talk to my students and colleagues, that we are permanent students and should always look for more with critical thinking and humility that we will never know everything.

 It all starts with the terms and signals we use.
-We need to scientifically define them, according to some behavior modification principles:
+We need to define them according to some behavior modification principles scientifically:

 A signal => A behavior.